 A variety of assessment methods are used on the course.
-In the first yea, all assessment is by coursework including written work, seminars and presentations.
+In the First year, all assessment will be by Multiple Choice Test or coursework, including written work, seminars and presentations.
 Year two has similar coursework requirements and some modules are assessed by coursework and an examination.
-In the third year, 50% of the assessment is by coursework and examination – the other being an individual dissertation and original research project.
+In the third year, 50% of the assessment is by coursework and examination – the remaining 50% comprising an individual literature review and an original research project.

 - £1,000 Cash-Back for All

 - Return to Education Bonus

 Graduates have gone on to further study at post-graduate level.
 Some now work as counselors in a range of settings.
 Other areas that graduates have gone on to work with / in:

 - Further Studies at Masters and Doctoral Level

 - Criminal Justice

 - Substance abuse offenders